& Justice 1640 AM & 87.9 FM

 |Troubadour 1700 AM &

-Liberty & Justice Radio is a service of Minimum Wage Media
+Liberty & Justice 1640 is a service of Minimum Wage Media

-Minimum Wage Media is a insurgent broadcasting effort named in honor of starving artists and the working poor - those who are often prevented from reaching their full potential due to the vicious cycle of poverty and debt.
-We seek to expose and shame the powerful elites and status quo enforcers who exploit us, and build a culture based upon consensus, equal economic opportunity, and a respect for nature, natural law, and natural health.
+Minimum Wage Media is a insurgent broadcasting effort named in honor of starving artists and the working poor - those who are prevented from reaching their full potential due to the vicious cycle of poverty, debt and overwork.
+We seek to expose and shame the powerful elites and status quo enforcers who exploit us, and build a culture based upon consensus, peace, respect, equal economic opportunity (with the eventual elimination of money altogether), and a reverence for nature, natural law, and natural health.